treslines/candlestick_checker/README.md

 # Contributions - The requirements are minimal:
   - Classes should follow the same pattern as the model classes with javadoc
-  - For the project, implement your contribution, make a pull request
+  - Fork the project, implement your contribution, make a pull request

 ## License:
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)